WebbyMD1/rudatctrl/README.md

 ### Examples

-Rudatctrl requires low level hardware access, and as such must normally be run as as super user (sudo).
+Rudatctrl requires low level hardware access, The install script sets up udev rules to accomodate this.

 List the serial number of all attached rudat 6000 attenuators: